-Neuropathy and diabetic neuropathy are serious issues that affect many diabetes sufferers in the USA and abroad.
-Here in this article we'll go through some of the types of neuropathy, and what these types of nerve damages do to a body.
-We'll talk about how these types of problems first arise, and even a little bit about how to stop them.
-But mainly we’ll speak of the types of neuropathy and how to distinguish between them.
-All neuropathy types can be classified, and even diabetic neuropathy can be classified into different types.
-Also, check out The Neuropathy Solution, a popular website on the subject, if you want to learn more about the four types.
+Neuropathy and diabetic neuropathy are serious issues that affect many people with diabetes in the U.S. and abroad.
+In this article, we'll go through some of the types of neuropathy and what these types of nerve damage do to the body.
+We'll talk about how these types of problems start, and even a little bit about how to stop them.
+But mostly, we're going to talk about the types of neuropathy and how to distinguish between them.
+All types of neuropathy can be classified, and even diabetic neuropathy can be classified into different types.

-Like we say, there are four main types of diabetic neuropathy; Peripheral neuropathy, proximal neuropathy, autonomic neuropathy, and focal neuropathy.
-This is because there are many ‘nerve centers’ and glands in the body, and although all of them are connected in some way, it's also possible that there could be something wrong with one system while the others function within the body fairly normally.
-First we’ll look at the first one, peripheral neuropathy.
-PN goes by a few names depending on where you are in the world; some places call it peripheral diabetic nerve pain, others call it distal polyneuropathy.
-This type of problem is the most common when dealing with patients who suffer from diabetes.
+As we said, there are four main types of diabetic neuropathy: peripheral neuropathy, proximal neuropathy, autonomic neuropathy, and focal neuropathy.
+This is because there are many “nerve centers” and glands in the body, and although they are all connected in some way, it's also possible that there could be something wrong with one system while the others in the body are functioning fairly normally.
+Let's look at the first of these, peripheral neuropathy.
+PN goes by a few different names depending on where you are in the world; some places call it peripheral diabetic nerve pain, others call it distal polyneuropathy.
+This type of problem is the most common when dealing with patients who have diabetes.

-It's a problem that occurs when the nerves that lead to your hands and feet begin to be damaged due to this lack of proper nutrition.
-Your nerves in your feet travel the longest distance of all the nerves in your body.
-If a part of your body isn’t getting fed well, it can start malfunctioning.
-This is what basically happens with the nerves in your extremities in these cases.
-This is also why lots of people with diabetes end up having foot problems.
+It's a problem that occurs when the nerves that go to your hands and feet start to get damaged because of this lack of proper nutrition.
+The nerves in your feet travel the farthest of all the nerves in your body.
+If any part of your body doesn't get good nutrition, it can start to malfunction.
+This is basically what happens to the nerves in your extremities in these cases.
+This is also why many people with diabetes end up with foot problems.

-The second type of neuropathy is called proximal neuropathy, and like with diabetic neuropathy it can be called different things depending on where you are on the globe.
-Some people refer to it as diabetic amyotrophy, because ‘myo’ refers to muscles.
-As one might think, this type deals with muscles becoming ‘twitchy’ and weak.
-Sometimes nerve pain also occurs, and it usually happens to elderly patients who also have diabetes.
-Lots of people refer to this as ‘sciatica' and it's basically nerve pain in the lower back.
-The medical term for the same is ‘radiculopathy.’
-The good thing about this type of situation is that it can usually be mitigated by treatment.
-Proximal neuropathy is the second most common type of neuropathy seen in the world.
+The second type of neuropathy is called proximal neuropathy, and like diabetic neuropathy, it can be called different things depending on where you are on the globe.
+Some people call it diabetic amyotrophy because “myo” refers to muscles.
+As you might think, this type involves muscles that become “twitchy” and weak.
+Sometimes there is also nerve pain, and this usually happens in older patients who also have diabetes.
+Many people call this ‘sciatica' and it's basically nerve pain in the lower back.
+The medical term for this is ‘radiculopathy'.
+The good thing about this type of situation is that it can usually be relieved with treatment.
+Proximal neuropathy is the second most common type of neuropathy in the world.

-The third type of neuropathy is called autonomic neuropathy, and your clue about this type of neuropathy lies in the first few letters of the word; ‘’auto.’’
-You see, a lot of muscles and nerves in our body (in some cases, most of them) work without our brain telling them to do so.
-Think about it; you don't make a conscious choice to breathe in every few seconds.
-You don't make conscious choices to make your heard beat, or your blood to flow or your white blood cells to go fight invaders.
-Your body just does this on its own, which is also why autonomic neuropathy is kind of scary.
-Even things like digestion and sight are controlled by autonomic processes.
-If these nerves get affected by diabetes, bad things can happen.
-Again, luckily for many, these processes can be hindered or reversed if you change behaviors.
+The third type of neuropathy is called autonomic neuropathy, and your clue to this type of neuropathy is in the first few letters of the word: ”auto.”
+You see, many muscles and nerves in our body (in some cases, most of them) work without our brain telling them to.
+Think about it; you don't make a conscious decision to inhale every few seconds.
+You don't consciously choose to make your heart beat, or your blood flow, or your white blood cells fight invaders.
+Your body just does that on its own, which is why autonomic neuropathy is kind of scary.
+Even things like digestion and vision are controlled by autonomic processes.
+When these nerves are affected by diabetes, bad things can happen.
+Again, fortunately for many, these processes can be inhibited or reversed if you change your behavior.